 Thank you Joe, Yuya, Ken, and Simon!
 We wish you the best of luck with the Supreme Court's upcoming decision, as well as in your social and environmental justice activism.

 Res Nova Law is an intellectual property and business law firm based in beautiful Portland, Oregon, and serving both Oregon and Washington.
-We have over 20 years of experience in intellectual property litigation, including trademark disputes.
+We have over 60 years of combined experience in intellectual property litigation, including trademark disputes.
 We can help you resolve your intellectual property dispute, whether the best path to resolution is settlement, arbitration, mediation, or trial.
 Get in touch with our highly-skilled trademark attorneys today.